 We put our trips on pause in 2017 once our son was born.
 But I decided to superfund my boy’s 529 plan with $70,000. ~$70,000 is the amount we had earned by investing $34,000 in the stock market at the end of 2008 instead of spending it on an average wedding.

-Overall, I think things have worked out well.
+To this day we still feel great about our decision to have a budget wedding.
 Despite being wealthier today, I still don’t think we’d spend more than an inflation-adjusted $3,800 on a wedding.
 We’d much rather invest the difference in our children’s future.

-If you spent big bucks on your wedding and had a blast, then awesome!
+If you spent big bucks on your wedding and had a blast, that’s awesome!
 A wedding is a priceless experience.
-For those of you deliberating on how much to spend, I think you’ll have a fantastic time even if you go the budget route.
+However, for those of you deliberating on how much to spend for a wedding, I think you’ll have a fantastic time if you go the budget route.

 Readers, any of you have a budget wedding?
 If so, how much did you spend and what were the individual costs?
 What do you think drives the average household to pay the average $34,000 cost for a wedding?
 If ~50% of marriages end in divorce, isn’t spending so much money on a wedding risky?
 I’d love to get a wedding insider’s perspective about wedding costs and wedding stories, good and bad.